Well, let me just say this. It is going to be the most extensive and comprehensive guide to installing WordPress on lightning fast DigitalOcean VPS.

 In simple words, ease of use.

-DigitalOcean is much simple to use than AWS for someone just starting out in the cloud.
+DigitalOcean is much simpler to use than AWS for someone just starting out in the cloud.

 If you’re a large software agency with highly complex backend then you can go for AWS.

 But for someone who just wants to test the cloud infrastructure or build a website then DigitalOcean works like a charm.